- Chart

 Core Business Areas

-- Community Banking: Provides a range of financial products and services to consumers and small businesses, including checking and savings accounts, loans, and credit cards.
+- Community Banking and Investment (CBI): This segment provides a wide range of banking and investment products and services to consumers and small businesses.
+It includes checking and savings accounts, credit cards, mortgages, small business loans, and wealth management services.

 Leadership and Structure